Almost everyone can benefit from stretching the soft tissues - the muscles, ligaments and tendons - in the back, legs, buttock, and around the spine.

 This exercise stretches the neck area below the ears as well as the top of the shoulder.
 To begin, gently bend the neck to one side as if to touch the ear to the shoulder until a stretch is felt in the side of the neck.
 Switch to stretch the other side.

-- Also see Neck Stretches
+- For more detailed descriptions with figures, see Neck Stretches

 In This Article: